-\What you have done is "Set" the state of the first LED to the state of the first digital switch.
+What you have done is "Set" the state of the first LED to the state of the first digital switch.

-- 8) Close the Set Action window, then Validate and Save your Trigger. - 9) "Start" your "EDU05\DI\Trigger" Trigger. - 10) Press the first Digital Switch on the EDU05 board.
+- 8) Close the Set Action window, then Validate and Save your Trigger. - 9) "Start" your "EDU05_DI_Trigger" Trigger. - 10) Press and hold the first Digital Switch on the EDU05 board.

-Congratulations you have created a trigger that turns the first LED light on the Velleman EDU05 on when you push the first digital switch.
+Congratulations you have created a trigger that controls the first LED on the EDU05 pressing the first digital switch.